puma/puma/docs/fork_worker.md

 10004           \_ puma: cluster worker 3: 10000 [puma]
 ```

-Similar to the `preload_app!` option, the `fork_worker` option allows your application to be initialized only once for copy-on-write memory savings, and it has two additional advantages:
+The `fork_worker` option allows your application to be initialized only once for copy-on-write memory savings, and it has two additional advantages:

 1. **Compatible with phased restart.** Because the master process itself doesn't preload the application, this mode works with phased restart (`SIGUSR1` or `pumactl phased-restart`).
 When worker 0 reloads as part of a phased restart, it initializes a new copy of your application first, then the other workers reload by forking from this new worker already containing the new preloaded application.